otifsolutions/aclmenu/README.md

 </aside>
 ```

-###Content of sidebar
+### Content of sidebar
-+ Sidebar is created using the permissions which are accessible by the user.
++ Sidebar is created using the permissions which are assigned.
 + __If the user_role is authenticated.__
-    - Loop begins and checks if user has permission or not to access the menuitem.
+    - Loop begins and checks if user has permission to access the menuitem.
     - Name of menu item appears on the sidebar.
-+ `Request::is`
-    - The `is` method allows to verify that the incoming request path matches a given pattern.
-+ If there is no submenu item then menu item is activated after comparison on the base of request.
++ `Request::is` checks if the incoming request matches to the menuitem route then item becomes active.
+  `Request::is(strtolower(str_replace('/','',$menuItem['route'])))`

-+ If any menu item has submenu item, it will be opened after comparison on the bases of request.
++ If any menu item has submenu item, it will be opened after matching the request.
-+ If user has permission to access each menuitem, the loop starts and each submenu item is activated.
++ If user has permission to access menuitem, the loop starts and matching submenu item becomes active.

 ```html
   <ul class="navigation navigation-main" id="main-menu-navigation" data-menu="menu-navigation">